A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 • STEP SEVEN: DELIVERY

-You’ll receive a mini preview gallery within a few days of your elopement or wedding.
 Full galleries are delivered within 6-8 weeks for elopements and weddings.
 I also send a package in the mail with a keepsake box with your photos on a thumb drive and select prints (digital and film).
 You’ll also receive information on how to back up your photos to ensure they’re protected and how to print your photographs.

 Luxury elopement on the Oregon Coast